SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/activity-recognition-using-iphone.md

 4. Update the values of *c_url*, *c_user* and *c_pass* with your tenant credentials and click the save icon <img src="/images/zementis/mlw-save-icon.png" alt="Save" style="display:inline-block; margin:0"> at the right of the top menu bar.

-Recording training data for activity recognition is done by starting the Cumulocity IoT Cloud Sensor App, performing each one of the activities over a few minutes, and noting the exact time.
+Recording training data for activity recognition is done by starting the {{ < sensor-app > }}, performing each one of the activities over a few minutes, and noting the exact time.

 The format of the JSON data might have changed in the meantime, or some sensors might not be available for some phone types, so check the exact format by viewing a current sample.